Harry Fearnley

 I also have various recreational interests in Mathematics -- particularly in:

-- Wavelets, Fourier Transforms etc -- especially discrete versions.
+- Wavelets, Fourier Transforms etc -- especially discrete versions, such as the

 - Tessellations, or Tilings.